Skip to content

 • Be enrolled in grades 9-12 (high school, including home school) at the time of application

-• Meet age and GPA requirements specific to the program
+• Meet age, GPA, and other requirements specific to the program

-For a period ending one year following the termination of such employment, association, or service:
+• Not be subject to the employment-related ineligibility categories described below currently or for a period of one year following the termination of such employment, association, or service:

-• Employees of the U.S. Department of State/U.S. Agency for International Development are ineligible.
-This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, interns, fellows and personal service contractors).
+• Employees of the U.S. Department of State.
+This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, interns, fellows and personal services contractors).

-• Immediate family members (e.g. dependent children) of employees of the U.S. Department of State/U.S. Agency for International Development are ineligible.
-This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, interns, fellows and personal service contractors).
-Self-supporting children who live apart from their parents are qualified to participate.
+• Immediate family members (e.g. dependent children) of employees of the U.S. Department of State.
+This provision includes all employees, paid or unpaid (including part-time or temporary employees, consultants, externs, interns, fellows and personal services contractors).
+Self-supporting children who live apart from their parents are qualified to participate

 State Select